thought2/blog/content/purescript-ffi/index.md

 *Learn the basics PureScript's FFI and improve safety with type checked `JSDoc` and `ts-bridge`.*

+## Code Samples

+The final code that is explained in this blog post can be found in [this repo](https://github.com/thought2/ffi-less-foreign).

 ## Implicit contracts: Introduction to PureScript's foreign function interface (FFI)

 ### The perils of importing values from JavaScript